Is It Safe to Use a Hands-Free Device While Driving?

 What to Do if Injured By A Distracted Driver

 From all of us at Breit Biniazan, we encourage you not to use a cell phone, hands-free or otherwise, while driving any type of motor vehicle.

 If you are in an auto accident with someone who was using a hand-held or hands-free cell phone device, we encourage you to contact our personal injury attorneys.
-A vehicle injury lawyer can help you get the justice you deserve and secure your future in the event of a serious injury.
+A vehicle injury lawyer can help you get the justice you deserve and secure your future in the event of a serious trauma, such as a brain injury.
 Our legal team is devoted to each and every one of our clients, and we ensure that each case gets the attention it deserves so you can move forward with your life.

 Jeffrey Breit is driven to be the best in personal injury legal representation and has had far-reaching accomplishments that will be felt for years to come.
 Throughout a successful career as a personal injury lawyer in Virginia Beach and the larger state of Virginia, Jeffrey Breit has continued to work hard to improve the reputation of attorneys representing injured people, as well as training the next generation of trial lawyers.